alirezakasirzare/calendar-viewer/README.md

 To use Calendar Viewer in your React application, follow these steps:

-Import the useNotification hook and necessary styles in your component:
+Import the useCalendarViewer hook and CalendarViewer in your component:

 ```jsx
 import { CalendarViewer, useCalendarViewer } from "calendar-viewer";